nextcloud/documentation/admin_manual/groupware/circles/app_overview.rst

    will be generated.

- - **Friend** + **Invite** + **Request**: No one can join the Circle, but all members can request a moderator to accept new Member.
-An invitation will be generated.
+ - **Friend** + **Invite** + **Request**: No one can join the Circle, but all members can request a moderator to accept new members.
+Invitations will be generated.

 Personal Circles